-When I’m looking for a new place to go out to dinner, I almost always solicit the advice of friends and family for recommendations.
-And not-so-surprisingly, I’m not alone in this sentiment.
-78% of restaurant diners said they are likely to base their choice on a friend’s recommendation, according to Toast’s Restaurant Technology Industry Report.
+When I’m looking for a new place to go out to dinner, I almost always solicit the advice of friends and family.
+And, not-so-surprisingly, I’m not alone in this sentiment.
+78% of restaurant diners said they're likely to base their choice on a friend’s recommendation, according to Toast's 2019 Restaurant Success Report.

 Similar to going “viral,” there isn’t one specific set of steps to guarantee success.
-Still, there are definite tactics to spark the flames to get the people talking.
+Still, there are definite tactics to get the people talking.

 And, let’s face it, everyone wants their restaurant to be the talk of the town.

-To better understand WOM, let’s go on a journey through the traditional marketing tale.
+To better understand WOM, let’s first examine the traditional marketing tale.

 Shifting From the 4 Ps to the 3 Es